AnyLog-co/documentation/northbound connectors/remote_cli.md

 5. A form that translate commands and queries to a) cURL commands, b) QR Codes and c) HTTP requests.
 6. A configuration form.

+## The server side

+Nodes in the network needs to be configured with their REST service enabled.
+Configuring a node to recieve REST requests is detailed in the [REST Requests](../background%20processes.md#rest-requests) section.

 ## Installing the Remote CLI

 Details are available [here](../deployments/Support/Remote-CLI.md#remote-cli).

 # Configuring the Remote CLI
 The Remote CLI can be configured to support specific settings, default values and frequently used commands.